 Provides commands specific to a C-SPY driver.
 The driver-specific menu is only available when the driver is used.
-For information about the driver-specific menu commands, see Reference information on the C-SPY hardware debugger drivers, page 558.
+For information about the driver-specific menu commands, see Reference information on C-SPY driver menus, page 565.

 Disassembly

 Provides commands for executing and debugging the source application.